factom-protocol/FIP/FIPS/x.md

 # Why Are They Important?

-FIP provides an open forum for the community to collaborate on and accept new standards into the Factom&reg; Protocol ecosystem.
+FIP provides an open forum for the community to collaborate on and accept new standards into the Factom&reg; Protocol.
 The Factom&reg; Protocol is completely open source, and we rely on our community and standing parties to keep us pointed in the right direction.